sign ordinance

 Plan Commission -

-The Plan Commission approved an ordinance change to Section 10-4-13 (“Signs not requiring a permit”) to limit how long contractor construction signs can remain after construction is complete.
+Plan Commission approved an ordinance change to Section 10-4-13 (“Signs not requiring a permit”) to limit how long contractor construction signs can remain after construction is complete.

 Plan Commission -

-The approved standard requires contractor construction signs to be removed within 30 days after construction is complete or before the building is occupied, whichever happens first (replacing a prior allowance of up to 60 days in a calendar year).
+The approved standard required contractor construction signs to be removed within 30 days after construction is complete or before the building is occupied, whichever happens first (replacing a prior allowance of up to 60 days in a calendar year).

 Plan Commission -